-The Council of Alumni Associations of Hebrew Union College – Jewish Institute of Religion was formed in the 1994 - 1995 academic year.
+The Alumni Leadership Council of Hebrew Union College – Jewish Institute of Religion was formed in the 1994 - 1995 academic year.
 Representatives of the Schools of Graduate Studies, Jewish Communal Service, Rabbinic Studies, Sacred Music, and the Rhea Hirsch School of Education served on the Council.
 In 2003 the Council added seats for representatives of the New York School of Education.
 The Council’s mission from its inception until today is to foster a mutually supportive and collaborative relationship between the College-Institute and its alumni.

 Dr. Gary Zola guided the formation of the group in its initial years.
 The first meeting of the Council was held in spring 1995 at HUC-JIR in New York.
 In July 2002 the College-Institute engaged the first full-time National Director of Alumni Affairs, Joy Wasserman, an alumna of the RHSOE.
 She supports the work of all the HUC-JIR Alumni Associations and the Alumni Council.
 The Alumni Council’s first program was an alumni lunch at the 1995 UAHC Biennial in Atlanta.
 The Alumni Breakfast at the URJ Biennial in Toronto in November 2009 was the eighth Biennial alumni event.